alnj/sloppymove/README.md

 * Click on a window, in which case the currently active window and the targeted window will swap positions.
 * Draw a rectangle, in which case the currently active window will move itself inside it.

-The script is designed so that windows will swap to the exact same position even when their decorations are differently sized (for example when swapping an SSD window with a CSD window).

 **Animations are generated at the compositor level.
-Watch for [this Picom issue](https://github.com/yshui/picom/issues/217) to see the current progress on this feature.
+Watch for [this Picom issue](https://github.com/yshui/picom/issues/217) to see the progress on this feature.
 Current work-in-progress has not yet been made public.**

 ## Installing